Ontario

 The government of Ontario sought a court order to limit anti-abortion protests occurring around several abortion-related locations.
 The Ontario Supreme Court balanced the desire of some individuals to protest, oppose, or express dissent with the rights of others to exercise individual autonomy.
 In its decision, the Ontario court granted the province an injunction providing limits on protest activity and a buffer zone where anti-abortion protestors are not permitted.

 Lobo v.
-Carleton University (ON: 2012)
+Carleton University (ON, 2012)

 2012 ONCA 498